Using the Deel API, you can connect your company’s internal tools to Deel for an even smoother, personalized experience.

 Deel is not at all involved in the implementation process and any consultative or development work should come from your own resources.

-If you do have any specific questions about the API itself, we can help answer any questions you may have, you can reach out to the Deel Support team or to your Deel point of contact with these.
+If you do have any specific questions about the API itself, we can help answer any questions you may have, you can reach out to the Deel Support group or to your Deel point of contact with these.

 What is the difference between a personal token and an organization token?